red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/migration-guide.md

 ### Rails Configuration

-Colang 1.0 configuration can define certain rails in the `rails` field.
+Colang 1.0 configuration can define certain guardrails in the `rails` field.
-- If rails are defined in `config.yml` a `_rails.co` file is generated with the rails defined in it.
+- If guardrails are defined in `config.yml`, a `_rails.co` file is generated with the rails defined in it.

 ### Example Flow conversion